ni/niveristand-python/docs/getting_started.rst

 Features
 ========

 **niveristand** has two major capabilities: system definition and real-time sequence scripting.
-It is recommended that you use an editor with code completion, such as `Visual Studio Code <https://code.visualstudio.com/docs/languages/python/>`_, to make it easier to browse and use this code.
+NI recommends you use an editor with code completion, such as `Visual Studio Code <https://code.visualstudio.com/docs/languages/python/>`_, to make it easier to browse and use this code.

 Scripting system definition files
 ---------------------------------